 1. In June 2010, Portland became one of the first American cities to join the World Health Organization's Global Network of Age-Friendly Cities and Communities.
 Why is this important for the city?

 Of course we're among the first American cities to join!
 The building blocks, literally, for it goes back to the founding of downtown Portland, with its very short street blocks and parks within easy walking distance.
 Portland has been a walkable city for well over a century.
 Add to that the land-use decisions of the 20th century, such as an urban growth boundary that limits our ability to expand outward.
 (That's true for all of Oregon, not just Portland.)
 Plus we've embraced public transit with buses, light rail trains and streetcars.
 And we have such a vibrant parks and recreation system.
 So being an age-friendly city is in our DNA.

-2. As the mayor of Portland, what do you hope to accomplish with the city's Age-Friendly Plan?
+2. What do you hope to accomplish with the city's Age-Friendly Plan?

 I have long believed fairness has to be the North Star that guides our policies.
 We love so many things about Portland, but we feel they should be available for everyone in Portland, not just for some.
 The things we love about this town, we want everyone to share.
 And that includes our older residents.

 3. According to the National Conference of State Legislators and the AARP Public Policy Institute, nine out of 10 people over the age of 65 want to stay in their homes as long as possible.
 What are the challenges in creating a city where people can age in place, and what conditions could improve this possibility?